NikKowPHP/social-brain/chapters/chapter-10.md

 ### **Chapter 10: Conducting for Clarity and Influence**
 #### Using Clarity and Storytelling to Make Your Message Stick

-We have now assembled the **Core Trio** of our toolkit.
+We have now assembled the **Core Duo** of our toolkit.
 Now we add our first **Ensemble** chapter, which combines two powerful protocols designed to make your message received and remembered.

 With the Sterling Corp. review fast approaching, Maria's team had solved the internal deadlock between Mark and Jane, but the project was now stalled, awaiting critical funding from a data-weary board.
 Maria knew from experience that a wall of data wouldn't work.
 To succeed, she had to respect the board's limited attention and then capture their imagination.